-- Jersey material must be non-reflecting and non-textured.
+- Jerseys should be the tank top style used at RoboCup 2013/2014 and should cover approximately the same areas of the robot as shown in Figure 7.
+The torso LED must be clearly visible.
+Jerseys may include the sonar panel used in the 2013/2014 jerseys, although this is not required. - Jerseys must have a primary color that comprises at least 70% of the jersey. - Jerseys should not contain distractors, such as large pictures of SPL balls or white stripes on green jerseys. - All players on a team must wear identical jerseys, including the goalkeeper. - A team must wear the jerseys that it starts a game in for the entire game. - Jersey material must be non-reflecting, non-shiny, and non-textured.
 Material that is shiny or glittery is also not appropriate. - Jerseys should be numbered 1-6 on both sides.
-The numbers must be printed in white, black, the jersey's primary color, or one of the jersey's secondary colors and must be easily recognized by humans. - Designs must be submitted to rc-spl-tc@lists.robocup.org for approval at least 4 weeks prior to the first set-up day of the competition (i.e. by June 19, 2015).
-Designs submitted before June 19, 2015 will be reviewed within two weeks of their submission date.
-At most three designs may be submitted.
-If the team has jersey prototypes, they should submit close-up images of a robot wearing the jersey - these images should be taken from front, back, and side angles.
+The numbers must be large and easily recognized by humans. - Teams must have two sets of jerseys that are significantly different in terms of their primary color. - Designs must be submitted to rc-spl-tc@lists.robocup.org for approval by February 16, 2016.
+If the team has jersey prototypes, they should submit close-up images of a robot wearing the jersey these images should be taken from front, back, and side angles.
 If the team has no prototypes, then designs depicting the expected jersey should be submitted.
 All images and designs should be submitted in pdf or jpg format.
-If a team does not submit designs by the deadline, they must use the magenta and cyan jerseys from RoboCup 2013/2014 (and find a way to obtain these jerseys for themselves).
+If a team does not submit designs by the deadline, they must either use their approved jerseys from RoboCup 2015 or use the magenta and cyan jerseys from RoboCup 2013/2014 (and find a way to obtain these jerseys for themselves).